GuidesAgent Guide

 These free sources will generate your first 10–20 leads.
 Use those leads to practice your follow-up sequence, identify any friction in the process, and build confidence that the system works before scaling with paid traffic.

 After you have 200+ visitors, run your first A/B test.
-Start with the CTA button text.
-Then test headline copy.
-Then test form length.
+Start with the CTA button text, then test headline copy, then form length.
 Each test builds on the previous winner, and after 3–4 months of systematic testing, you will have a page that converts significantly better than what you started with.

 Build Your Seller Landing Page This Weekend